Tautological algebra of the moduli stack of semistable bundles of rank 2 on a general curve: Introduction

 Some questions on the cohomology classes have been raised by C. S. Seshadri and N. Sundaram in \cite[p.
 176]{Su}.
 As pointed out by P. Newstead, the virtual cohomology classes can be worked out in terms of the known generators of the cohomology of moduli space when $n$ and $d$ are coprime, using the determinantal structure of the Brill-Noether loci.
-But it is difficult in general to determine whether a polynomial in the generators gives a non-zero cohomology class.
-Even in rank two, where the generators for the relations are well known, this is difficult.
-In general the questions are open and in this paper, we illustrate a method to address these questions.
-We consider rank two situation, and when the degree $d=2g-2$.
+In general the question on finding relations amongst the classes are open, except in rank one situation.
+In this paper, we illustrate a method to address this question.
+We consider rank two situation, and when the degree $d=2g-2$, for any $g\geq 2$.

 Our aim in this paper is to obtain a Poincar\'e type relation amongst the cohomological classes of the geometric Brill-Noether loci, when the curve $C$ is general.
 As a first step, in \cite{Mk}, when $g=1$ the relations were found to be similar to the Poincar\'e relations.
-The moduli spaces ${U}_C(2, 2g-2)$ and ${SU}_C(2,\mathcal{L})$ are singular varieties, and the cohomology class of a Brill-Noether locus is well-defined in the cohomology of the moduli stack $H^{*}(\mathcal{U}_C(2, 2g-2),\mathbb{Q})$ (resp. $ H^{*}(\mathcal{SU}_C(2,\mathcal{L}),\mathbb{Q})$) (see \S \ref{CohBN})).
+The moduli spaces ${U}_C(2, 2g-2)$ and ${SU}_C(2,\mathcal{L})$ are singular varieties, and the cohomology class of a Brill-Noether locus is well-defined in the cohomology of the moduli stack $H^{*}(\mathcal{U}_C(2, 2g-2),\mathbb{Q})$ (resp. $ H^{*}(\mathcal{SU}_C(2,\mathcal{L}),\mathbb{Q})$).
+See \S \ref{CohBN}).

 We show the following: \begin{theorem} Suppose $C$ is a general smooth projective curve of genus $g$, and $g\geq 2$.
 The cohomology class of a Brill-Noether locus on the moduli stack $\mathcal{U}_C(2,2(g-1))$ can be expressed as a polynomial on the divisor classes, with rational coefficients. \end{theorem} See Theorem \ref{MT}.